george-norton/peacock/README.md

 Assembly is simple as the majority of the work is done by the manufacturer.
 You will need to:

 - Remove the edge rails by breaking them off with a pair of pliers, then cut or break the mousebites to separate the two PCBs.

 ![Remove the edge rails](images/remove-rails.jpg)

 - Test your PCB.
 Plug it in and hopefully you will see a new mass storage device.
 Drag and drop a firmware (uf2) file to flash it.
 If sucessfull, the LEDs should light up.
 - Solder 5 MX/Choc switches.
 - Solder 2 EC11/EC12 encoders.

 ![Solder the switches](images/switches.jpg)

 - Connect both boards together using the FFC cable, the black parts of the connector can be opened to enable you to insert the cable.

 ![Connect the VIK cable](images/vik.jpg)

 - Use a thread tapping tool to create threads in the case.
 - Place the boards into the case.
 - Screw it in with 8xM3 6mm screws and optionally 1xM2 6mm screw near the USB port.
 - Stick your surface to the sensor area (self adhesive vinyl works well).
 A single piece of standard vinyl may be insufficient for the trackpad to track well, a second layer will help.

 ![The completed build](images/complete.jpg)

 If you build a Peacock, please post a picture in the [show and tell](https://github.com/george-norton/peacock/discussions/categories/show-and-tell).

 ## Firmware
 Peacock support has not yet been merged back to QMK.
-You can find a branch [here](https://github.com/george-norton/qmk_firmware/tree/peacock).
+You can find a branch with pointing device support [here](https://github.com/george-norton/qmk_firmware/tree/peacock) or the multitouch branch [here](https://github.com/george-norton/qmk_firmware/tree/multitouch_experiment) Note, this branch currently does not work with MacOS.

 ## VIK support
 This trackpad is a VIK device, so you should be able to discard the controller portion of the build and wire the trackpad directly to a different VIK enabled controller (such as those sold by fingerpunch and splitkb).
 You could also replace the controller board with one of your own design.